Logano uses fast late lap to claim pole in Phoenix

 The day began for Logano with a meeting with Kyle Busch and NASCAR officials about the crash and subsequent scuffle late in last Sunday's race in Las Vegas.

-Logano won with a top speed of 137.321 mph on the Phoenix International Raceway track made slick by the heat.
+Logano had the fastest lap through two rounds but the top 12 have to start from scratch and qualify in the third round.
+He won with a top speed of 137.321 mph on the Phoenix International Raceway track made slick by the heat.

 Busch qualified ninth.